Jordan Turner: Canberra Raiders

 On 14 July 2016 he signed with NRL club the Canberra Raiders for two seasons.

 Huddersfield Giants

-On 26 May 2017, it was announced that Turner had signed for Super League side the Huddersfield Giants on a three and a half year contract.
+On 26 May 2017, it was announced that Turner had signed for Super League side the Huddersfield Giants on a three-and-a-half-year contract.
 He made his début on Sunday 4 June against Warrington Wolves, scoring a try in the side's 44-4 home win.

 Castleford Tigers

-In November 2020, it was announced that Turner had signed for the Castleford Tigers (Heritage № 1005) on a one-year deal.
+In November 2020, it was announced that Turner had signed for the Castleford Tigers on a one-year deal.

 In May 2021, Turner signed a new two-year deal with Castleford.
 In the 2021 Challenge Cup semi-final, Turner scored a hat-trick as Castleford defeated Warrington 35-20.
 On 17 July 2021, he played for Castleford in their 2021 Challenge Cup Final loss against St Helens.

 On 15 October 2021, Turner made his début for the Jamaica national team against the England Knights at Wheldon Road for his testimonial match.

+Turner played 20 games for Castleford in the Super League XXVIII season and as the club finished 11th on the table narrowly avoiding relegation.

+Oldham RLFC

+On 23 August 2023, it was announced that Turner had signed for his hometown club Oldham RLFC on a two-year deal in a player-coach role.

+On 28 August 2025, it was announced that Jordan had retired from playing rugby league with immediate effect.